abhishekarya1/Hash-Define-myNotes/content/web-api/security-2.md

 ### Password Hashing
 Always hash passwords when storing them in a database so that they can't be read by anyone dealing with the code or the database.

-Password hashing hash functions like[bcrpyt](https://en.wikipedia.org/wiki/Bcrypt) and [scrypt](https://en.wikipedia.org/wiki/Scrypt) are **designed to be slow** by deliberately making it use large amount of memory.
+Password hashing hash functions like [bcrpyt](https://en.wikipedia.org/wiki/Bcrypt) and [scrypt](https://en.wikipedia.org/wiki/Scrypt) are **designed to be slow** by deliberately making it use large amount of memory.

-We could've used SHA-2 or SHA-3 family for hashing passwords but they are fast, we don't want attackers to be fast in performing a Dictionary attack and gessing our password.
+We could've used SHA-2 or SHA-3 family for hashing passwords but they are fast, we don't want attackers to be fast in performing a Dictionary attack and guessing our password.

 It also uses a random salt for hashing which is a random string that is appended to the password string and then hash function is applied over the composite string.
 We can have diff salts for diff users.